 11. Squeeze the garlic cloves out of their skins and pass through a sieve.
 Spoon off any excess fat from the beef cooking liquid, then strain it through the sieve and mix with the garlic.

 12. Serve the short ribs topped with the hot pancetta and mushrooms and the sauce poured around.
-Garnish with chopped flat leaf parsley.
+Garnish with chopped flat-leaf parsley.